2018 Vermont elections: Post primary

-Paige withdrew August 24, allowing the state Republican party to name a replacement.
-On August 29, the Vermont Republican Party selected State Representative Janssen Willhoit (Caledonia-3) as their Attorney General nominee.
+Paige withdrew on August 24, allowing the state Republican party to name a replacement.
+On August 29, the Vermont Republican Party selected State Representative Janssen Willhoit (Caledonia-3) as their attorney general nominee.

 Liberty Union nomination

-Rosemarie Jackowski, candidate for Attorney General in 2016, ran unopposed for the Liberty Union State Committee's nomination for Attorney General.
+Rosemarie Jackowski, candidate for attorney general in 2016, ran unopposed for the Liberty Union State Committee's nomination for attorney general.

 General election

 Auditor of Accounts

 Incumbent Democratic/Progressive Auditor Doug Hoffer (since 2013) was elected to a fourth term.

 Democratic primary

 Hoffer was unopposed in the Democratic primary.

 Results

 Republican primary

 H. Brooke Paige, a perennial candidate, was unopposed in the Republican primary.
-Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, Attorney General, Secretary of State and State Treasurer.
+Paige also ran in and won the Republican primary for U.S. Senate, U.S. House, attorney general, secretary of state and state treasurer.

 Results

 Post-primary

-Paige withdrew August 24, allowing the state Republican party to name a replacement.
+Paige withdrew on August 24, allowing the state Republican party to name a replacement.
 On August 29, the Vermont Republican Party selected Rick Kenyon, a tax preparer from Brattleboro.